towolf/towolf.github.com/docs/PsychDemos/OpenGL4MatlabDemos/MorphDemo/MorphDemo.markdown

 title: MorphDemo
 categories:
   - MorphDemo
+encoding: UTF-8
 ---

-function MorphDemo\(\[textureon\]\[, dotson\]\[, normalson\]\[, stereomode\]\) MorphDemo \-\- Demonstrates use of "[moglmorpher](/docs/moglmorpher)" for fast morphing and rendering of 3D shapes.
+function MorphDemo\(\[textureon\]\[, dotson\]\[, normalson\]\[, stereomode\]\) MorphDemo -- Demonstrates use of "[moglmorpher](/docs/moglmorpher)" for fast morphing and rendering of 3D shapes.
 See "help [moglmorpher](/docs/moglmorpher)" for info on moglmorphers purpose and capabilities.

-This demo will load two morpheable shapes from OBJ files and then morph them continously into each other, using a simple sine\-function to define the timecourse of the morph.
+This demo will load two morpheable shapes from OBJ files and then morph them continously into each other, using a simple sine-function to define the timecourse of the morph.

-The demo is OpenGL\-ES1 compatible, with some restrictions: Only cpu based, slower morphing.
+The demo is OpenGL-ES1 compatible, with some restrictions: Only cpu based, slower morphing.
 The dotson flag is ignored.

 Control keys and their meaning: